 Dr. Haines has spent over 30 years working with the transportation industry in both domestic and international settings, including commercial airlines, corporate aviation, and the trucking industry, exemplified by his integrity and adherence to established regulations and standards.
 His quality experience includes the implementation of ISO 9001 quality systems, Total Quality Management, and Continuous Improvement Programs, serving as an instructor, lead auditor, Six Sigma Green Belt, Quality Coordinator, and Director of Quality.
-He also serves as a lead examiner and a member of the Panel of Judges for the Arkansas Governor's Quality Award.
+He has also served as a lead examiner and a member of the Panel of Judges for the Arkansas Governor's Quality Award.

-Holding master of science and doctorate degrees in Industrial/Organizational Psychology from Capella University, His research focuses on learning styles, motivation/behavior, and adult learning.
+Holding master of science and doctorate degrees in Industrial/Organizational Psychology from Capella University, his research focuses on learning styles, motivation/behavior, and adult learning.
 He has chaired more than 15 Graduate Research Project committees and also serves as a doctoral dissertation committee member and chair in the Industrial/Organizational Psychology program at Walden University.
 His training experience includes technical, regulatory, quality, compliance, and interpersonal areas.
 As a faculty reviewer for the American Council on Education (ACE) in Washington, DC, he has worked on military and corporate programs and served on the Advisory Council for the ACE College Credit Recommendation Service, including two terms as chair.

 His publication credits include peer-reviewed journals, the proceedings from conferences and seminars, and multiple trade publications in the areas of learning styles, motivation, quality, and psychology.
-Haines has presented at the Professional Aviation Maintenance Association Trade Show in Long Beach, CA; the Aviation Services and Suppliers Supershow in Las Vegas, NV; European Association of International Education in Tampere, Finland; the Arkansas Department of Aeronautics Inspection Authorization Conference in Jacksonville; the International Deming Research Seminar in New York City; Dassault Falcon Maintenance and Operations Conference in Monte Carlo, Monaco; and the Arkansas Institute for Performance Excellence in Little Rock, AR.
+Dr. Haines has presented at the Professional Aviation Maintenance Association Trade Show in Long Beach, CA; the Aviation Services and Suppliers Supershow in Las Vegas, NV; European Association of International Education in Tampere, Finland; the Arkansas Department of Aeronautics Inspection Authorization Conference in Jacksonville; the International Deming Research Seminar in New York City; Dassault Falcon Maintenance and Operations Conference in Monte Carlo, Monaco; and the Arkansas Institute for Performance Excellence in Little Rock, AR.

 Haines, Jr, R. L. (2008).
 The relationship between learning styles and test performance in aviation maintenance technicians.

-Haines, R. L., Jr., Haines, R. L. (2011).
+Haines, R. L., Jr., Haines, R. (2011).
 Learning styles in the workplace: A study in the aviation industry.
 Indian Journal of Health and Wellbeing

 Haines, Jr, R. L. (2015).
 Change management: Innovation, continuous improvement, or strategic?.
 Arkansas Institute for Performance Excellence